yblanco/poc_queues/poc_bull/README.md

 npm install
 ```

-To start the express server, run the following
+To start the express server on develop environment, run the following

 ```bash
 npm run start:dev
 ```
-The app is running on [http://localhost:3000](http://localhost:3000)
+The app is running on [http://localhost:4001](http://localhost:4001)

 ## Use
 * **[GET] /**